mgmacdougall/oop_game-v2/README.md

 ## Overview:

-The Guessing game is a game where you will be given a covered phrase in a game board.
+The Guessing game is a game where you will be display a phrase on game board.
 Your job is to use the keyboard to try and guess the phrase in 5 guesses or less.

-If you do guess the phrase in 5 turns or less you win.
-If not you lose.
+If you do guess the phrase in 5 turns or less you win, if not you lose.

 ## Basic Structure:
 The project is built using HTML/JS/CSS.
 The JS Classes are built around OOP JS project.